Course Outline

 Goal:

-Demonstrate your ability to apply theoretical frameworks to a contemporary accounting issue.
+To demonstrate your ability to apply theoretical frameworks to a contemporary sustainability accounting issue.

 Product: Literature Review (or component)